Roasted pork leg is delicious, we smoked this one and seasoned it up Cuban style. The pickled onions make a fantastic and bright accompaniment.

 - Trim off any large pieces of fat from the pork leg.

 - To prepare the brine, dissolve the salt and sugar in a little warm water in a large container (a bucket and lid works best).

 - Add the pork leg and top with cold water to cover, refrigerate overnight.

 - The next day: remove the leg from the brine and pat dry.
 Evenly coat with the oil.

-- Cook the pork for 4-5 hours, or until you reach an internal temperature of 160°F.
+- Place the pork on the grill, close the lid cook for 4 – 5 hours or until you reach an internal temperature of 165°F.

-- Allow to rest before slicing and serve with the pickled onions.
+- Allow to rest before slicing and eat with the pickled onions

 *Keep a spray bottle of water handy in case of flare-ups.